 The most useful instruction we gave the assistant building this site was not a task at all.
 It was a standing permission to disagree.
-Over and over, in different words, the same direction: vet this thought and push back if it does not hold; give the right advice regardless of what I just said I wanted; if something is unclear or you see a better path, raise it before you act.
+Over and over, in different words, we gave the same direction: vet this thought and push back if it does not hold; give the right advice regardless of what I just said I wanted; if something is unclear or you see a better path, raise it before you act.

 Setting this up is a matter of asking for the right output, not hoping for a mood.
 Ask for the counterargument by name: what is wrong with this plan, where does it break, what would a skeptic say.
 Ask for the objections alongside the proposal, so you see both at once instead of a clean recommendation with its doubts hidden.
 Tell it to ask a question when the request is ambiguous rather than guess and proceed.
 The instruction is to argue and to ask, and the result is that the decision stays yours, made against the strongest version of the other side rather than a polite silence.